vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

 To buy stamps, go to :menuselection:`Accounting --> Configuration --> Settings --> Customer
 invoices: Snailmail`, click on :guilabel:`Buy credits`, or go to :menuselection:`Settings --> In-App
-Purchases: Odoo IAP`, and click on :guilabel:`View my Services`.
+Purchases: Leansoft IAP`, and click on :guilabel:`View my Services`.

 .. tip::
-   - If you are on Odoo Online and have the Enterprise version, you benefit from free trial credits to test the feature.
+   - If you are on Leansoft Online and have the Enterprise version, you benefit from free trial credits to test the feature.
    - Click `here <https://iap.leansoft.vn/privacy#header_4>`_ to know about our *Privacy Policy*.